Academic Senate

 6. Prepare all correspondence pertaining to the affairs of the Senate, as directed by the President.

-7. Coordinate special projects, including Senate elections, Faculty Recognition Awards event, Senate retreats, etc.
+7. Coordinate special projects, including Senate elections, Faculty Recognition Awards event, Senate retreats, Communities of Practice (CoP’s), New Faculty Mentor Program, ad hoc subcommittees, etc.

 8. Determine, prior to elections, the terms of office for elected positions when an imbalance in staggered terms exists in area representation.
 Half of the seats in an area should be up for election every two years.

-9. Call for nominations of elected Senate members, administer and supervise online elections, and announce or post the election results.
+9. Call for nominations of elected Senate members, administer and supervise online elections, and announce/post the election results.

 10. Maintain a separate indexed file of Senate resolutions and statements of policy.